Time Enough for Love: Connections to other stories

 Additionally, reference is made to Doctor Pinero, the primary character from Heinlein's short story "Life-Line"; during the novel's ending one of the characters tells Lazarus that he (Lazarus) cannot die, which aligns with the fact that Pinero (who could predict the exact time of anyone's death) was supposedly unable to foresee the time of Lazarus's demise.

 The history of the Howard Families and Lazarus Long also feature prominently in The Cat Who Walks Through Walls and To Sail Beyond the Sunset.

 Reception

 John Leonard, writing in The New York Times, praised Time Enough for Love as "a great entertainment", declaring that "it doesn't matter [that] all his characters sound and behave exactly the same; it's because the man is a master of beguilement.
 He pulls so hard of the dugs of sentiment that disbelief is not merely suspended; it is abolished".

 Theodore Sturgeon reviewed the novel favorably, citing "the fascination of watching the mind of a man whose reach always exceeds his grasp but who will never stop reaching".

+The work has a 4/5 star rating on Goodreads from 36,500 ratings describing it as "The capstone and crowning achievement of Heinlein's famous Future History".
+On Amazon.com the work has a rating of 4.6/5 from 2,280 ratings.